Japan Drugstore Guide: Cold and Flu Medicine

 Price: ¥1,280 (18 tablets)

 Dosage: Take 2 tablets 3 times per day within 30 minutes of a meal (6 tablets per day).
 The box indicates that the tablets should be taken with lukewarm water.
-Additionally, the box indicates that this medication is for those aged 15 and over.
+Additionally, the box says that this medication is for those aged 15 years old and over.

-Considerations: Store this medication in a dry place away from the sun.
+Considerations: Store this medication in a dry place away from sunlight.
 This medication should not be taken while operating machinery.

-All images in the article are taken by Lillian Loescher
+All images in Japan Drugstore Guide: Cold and Flu Medicine are taken by Lillian Loescher